gosLp/pratfolio/_posts/dynamic-routing.md

 ## Rust and Leptos: A Dynamic Duo

-Rust, known for its emphasis on performance, memory safety, and concurrency, pairs perfectly with Leptos, a lightweight and high-performance web framework.
-The synergy between Rust and Leptos empowers our chatbot with lightning-fast response times and robust capabilities, ensuring seamless interactions with users.
-The integration of these technologies showcases the prowess of modern programming in crafting an efficient and reliable chatbot architecture.
+Rust, known for its emphasis on performance, memory safety, and concurrency, pairs perfectly with the Rust framework Leptos, a lightweight and high-performance web framework.
+The synergy between Rust and Leptos empowers the chatbot with fast response times and future scaling being simple.
+This helped furthering my understanding of FUllStack developement with a fully Rust Stack.
+Rust has easily become my favourite programming expierence especially with the hekp of its practically non existent runtime errors.

+## Tailwind CSS: Aesthetic Brilliance

+I used Tailwind CSS to style the chatbot's frontend.
+Tailwind CSS is a utility-first CSS framework that allows for rapid styling and customization.
+With Tailwind CSS, I was able to create a sleek and modern user interface for the chatbot.
+This was also my first time trully using Tailwind as a CSS framework as all my prior work expierence never dealt with styling of the project.

+## The Future Unveiled

+The journey of building an LLM-powered chatbot with Rust, Leptos, Tailwind CSS, and the VICUNA 7b model has been a remarkable odyssey into the realms of programming, AI, and design.
+With each keystroke, line of code, and creative touch, we've harnessed the power of innovation to create a chatbot that exemplifies the pinnacle of modern technology.
+As we gaze into the future, we're excited to witness the endless possibilities that lie ahead for AI-driven interactions and experiences.